MrGrappleMan/Fynelium/README.txt

 run0 systemctl stop boinc-client

+To reset you experience,

+run0 systemctl start setcnsis-fyne

 I expect that you have read this paragraph carefully and I claim no responsibilty to any damage done to your system, but I can try helping!